-If you prefer not to go an a day trip, you can opt to camp in the forest.
-Alternatively you can book hotel rooms in Timau or Nanyuki.
-There are beautiful properties near the Ngare Ndare area that you can check out.
-Join AirBnB using this link to get $40 off your first booking.
+If you prefer not to go on a day trip, you can opt to camp in the forest.
+Alternatively, you can book hotel rooms in Timau or Nanyuki.
+Check out these beautiful properties near the Ngare Ndare area.
+Join Airbnb using this link to get $40 off your first booking.

 Entry fees for citizens is shs 2,000 and shs 3,000 for foreigners/non-residents.
 Note that you have to pay a separate fee of shs 1,000 for an armed ranger.
 If camping, a fee of shs 1,000 applies.

-For more information about Ngare Ndare Forest and Ngare Ndare Forest Trust check out their website and The Kenyan Camper has a fantastic blog post on Ngare Ndare from a few years back.
-This post also has some helpful tips.
+For more information about Ngare Ndare Forest and Ngare Ndare Forest Trust check out their website.

 As always guys have fun, tembea Kenya and seek discomfort!